 He had applied to do computer science, but heard a lecture by Paul Rayson in the computer department about artificial intelligence.
 This was enough to convince him that this was the field in which he wanted to spend his life.

-Socially he says he initially found it “a massive shock to the system” and remembers a painful evening standing in a corner of a club not talking to anyone in Freshers’ Week after accepting an invitation from the JCR.
-But the many hours he spent in the labs and doing team work brought him in contact with other people and brought him friends.
-A number of them were in the philosophy department as he had chosen this subject as a ‘minor’.
+Socially, Eddie says he initially found university “a massive shock to the system” and remembers a painful evening standing in a corner of a club not talking to anyone in Freshers’ Week after accepting an invitation from the Junior Common Room (JCR).
+However, the many hours he spent in the labs and doing team work brought him in contact with other people and brought him friends.
+A number of whom were in the Philosophy Department as he had chosen this subject as a ‘minor’.

-He was an enthusiastic member of the computing society, which gave him the chance to teach others about games and even how to write little viruses!
-Away from computers he and his new-found group of friends learned to cook together and went to Heavy Metal gigs.
+Eddie was an enthusiastic member of the computing society, which gave him the chance to teach others about games and even how to write little viruses!
+Away from computers he and his new-found group of friends learned to cook together and went to heavy metal gigs.

-Another life-changing experience for Bell, was to be offered a place under the Erasmus scheme to spend his second year in Norway in the tiny University of Tromsø on the Arctic Circle.
+Another life-changing experience for Eddie was being offered a place under the Erasmus scheme to spend his second year in Norway in the tiny University of Tromsø on the Arctic Circle.
 He says: “I left a bit wet behind the ears but it matured me.”
-Whilst there he had the chance to sign up for Masters’ level courses in computer science, which he loved.
+Whilst there, he had the chance to sign up for masters-level courses in computer science, which he loved.
 The young man who left the UK terrified of what he had signed up for found himself relishing hiking, visiting the Northerly Norwegian islands and going to numerous gigs.
 He’d only decided to go because one of his friends volunteered, but then his friend dropped out at the last minute but he took the plunge of going alone.

 At the end of his time at Lancaster he knew he wanted to be involved in the ‘real’ world rather than academia, so started off in finance with Bloomberg on the currency trading platform, but found the company’s huge size difficult to cope with.
 After a year he was approached by a small fashion technology company called Lyst, which he joined as a data scientist.
 Three years later it had grown to become one of the largest fashion technology companies in the UK,with a staff of 120 people, a turnover of $60m and a site featuring 3 million products from 11,557 designers and stores.